 As explained in this article, a price is irrelevant if you don’t know what it’s based on.
 In addition, price ranges set by suppliers on Alibaba tend to be very wide – far wider than the actual pricing span, which is largely based on the order volume.

 The problem isn’t Alibaba.
 It’s just that the suppliers don’t take it very seriously – as they are operating according to OEM principles.
 Material and component prices can change on a weekly basis.
-Updating prices for hundreds of ODM products is far too time consuming for the average manufacturer.
+Updating prices for hundreds of ODM products is too time-consuming for the average manufacturer.
 That said, suppliers listed on Alibaba are, on average not better or worse than other suppliers.

 Yes, feel free to communicate your target price, but only after careful consideration.
-A unit price must either be based on previous research date, for example a quotation of a related product or an outdated quote – or, based on your own margin calculations.
+A unit price must either be based on previous research data, for example, a quotation of a related product or an outdated quote – or, based on your own margin calculations.

 That’s not a clever tactic.
 You achieve nothing by setting an artificially low target price, other than disqualifying qualified suppliers.
 Again, you get what you pay for, and your business is always better off if you focus on increasing profit margins rather than shaving a few cents on the unit price.